 GCSE Food Preparation and Nutrition

 This course focuses on developing a knowledge and understanding of nutrition, food provenance and the working characteristics of food materials.
-It focuses on developing students’ practical cookery skills.
-The assessment is in two parts:
+It also focuses on developing students’ practical cookery skills.
+The assessment is in three parts:

-Written exam 50% to test the theoretical knowledge of food preparation and nutrition.
+Written exam – 1 hour 45 minutes, 50%.
+This examination will test the theoretical knowledge of food preparation and nutrition.

-Task A: Food Investigation -25% which assesses the understanding of the working characteristics, functional and chemical properties of ingredients.
-A written report including photographic evidence is produced.
+Task A: Food Investigation 25%.
+This will assess your understanding of the working characteristics, functional and chemical properties of ingredients.
+You will produce a written report (1500–2000 words) including photographic evidence of your practical investigation.